Now that we’ve released

 this season’s Top 40 Prospects list,

-we’re evaluating our list from a year ago to see what we can learn.
+to objectively evaluate our list from a year ago and see what we can learn.

 ranking given to them by two premier publications, Baseball America

 and John Sickels’s Minor League Scouting Notebook.
 Sickels ranks 50